siddhu828/siddhu828/README.md

 ### 🚀 About Me

-I'm a budding software developer and AI enthusiast, currently in my second year at the Army Institute of Technology.
+I'm a budding software developer and AI enthusiast, currently in my third year at the Army Institute of Technology.
 My focus is on leveraging technology to solve complex problems, particularly in the domains of AI, machine learning and software development.
 I have a knack for diving deep into challenges, whether it’s through developing innovative applications or refining my skills in programming languages like C++ and Python.

 ### 🌐 What I’m Passionate About

-- **AI & Machine Learning**: I’m passionate about the potential of AI to revolutionize industries.
+- **AI**: I’m passionate about the potential of AI to revolutionize industries.
 My projects often involve integrating AI to create smarter, more efficient solutions.
 - **Software Development**: From web development using JavaScript and React to backend development with Node.js, I enjoy building robust and scalable applications.
 - **Community Involvement**: Actively participating in events like Model United Nations and hackathons has helped me hone my leadership and collaborative skills.